5yutan5/PyQtDarkTheme/builder/README.md

 # Build resources

-If you changed the contents in this folder, you need rebuild resources.
+If you changed the contents in this folder, you need to rebuild resources.
+Resources rebuild automatically by pre-commit.

 To build resources, run: